 - Register for classes

-The worksheet completed every semester is now provided via this structured online survey.
+The worksheet completed every semester is provided via this adaptive online survey.

 This worksheet is also used to develop or amend each student’s plan of study. (see the PhD checklist)